evo-lua/evo-runtime/README.md

 * ``Runtime/``: Native glue and bootstrapping code for the Lua environment
 * ``Tests/``: All kinds of automated tests and executable specs live here

-After building, you'll additionally find a temporary directory containing all build artifacs here:
+After building, you'll additionally find a temporary directory containing all build artifacts here:

 * ``ninjabuild-windows`` (Windows)
 * ``ninjabuild-unix`` (Linux or Mac OS)